 Pattern: A standard butterfly pattern centered on the estimated low-level or, preferably, mid-level center.
 If centered on the low-level center, legs in the downtilt direction may also be extended (and uptilt legs shortened to compensate) to account for misalignment and precipitation symmetry.
 The butterfly should be oriented such that the downshear / downtilt portion of the storm contains the most radial legs.
 In the absence of previous TDR analyses, the mid-level center can be estimated by the region of coldest infrared brightness temperatures from geostationary satellite imagery.
+If possible, the first inbound-outbound center pass should be oriented (to the best it can be determined) along the direction of the low-level to mid-level center tilt.
 After completion of this pattern, it is preferred that P-3 Module #1 ("Vortex Alignment Module") be flown.

-Flight altitude: 10-12 kft, either radar or pressure altitude; potentially up to 20 kft, if hazard avoidance possible
+Flight altitude: 10-12 kft, either radar or pressure altitude; potentially up to 20 kft, safety permitting if aircraft icing is not an issue.